 Let’s move back to the database analysis.
 If you have no clue how to do that, but still want to make it on your own, just filter out biggest winners in your game and compare your stats to theirs.
 Figure out how much they are 3-betting, how they are defending facing 3bets, how they play post flop and what lines do they take.

 This way you will have quite a good idea what winning players at your stakes do.
 If you are doing something very different and are losing money right now, there is a good chance that their approach is a bit better and you could change your game to that point.

 Again, doing this on your own is quite hard and if you can’t get any help from your friends and do not want any professional coaching, posting those hands on forums such as 2+2 is a good idea.
 Sure, you will get some crazy answers there, but it is a good place to start and some advice are really valuable.
 You just have to sort out what is good and what is bad there.

 Remember, this first step is by far the most important one!
-In order to make a good plan, you need to know what mistakes you are making.
-Invest some time in figuring it out and take it very seriously.
-Even better – get a professional poker database review and have long-lasting results.
-Any coach who is offering this will help you identify your mistakes and will make a plan for how to proceed with your learning further on.
-Another option is to find your leaks yourself.
-If you want to do that, check out my step-by-step guide on how to find your poker mistakes or get some of the vital software.
+In order to make a good plan, you need to know what mistakes you are making, and you can find your leaks yourself.
+If you want to do that, check out my step-by-step guide on how to find your poker mistakes.

 When you have a full analysis of your game and know what mistakes you are making, the next step is to make a detailed personal plan and fix it one by one.
 We can call it “How to win at poker” plan.